MaxVoi/DataPipeline/README.md

     algorithm to figure out the right sag value)
 - Quality Asessement

-# Technologies
+## Technologies

 The core part of the application is a .NET-application (WPF) written in VB.NET.
 The whole communication with CATIA is done through the CATIA Automation-API.
 Therefore another part of the application is written as macros in VBA.

+Data is stored in an Access database to enable easy manipulation of certain datasets from a wide range of people.

+## User Interface

+## Algorithms